-In some cases, parents work part time or work nontraditional hours so they only need childcare when most daycare businesses are not available.
+In some cases, parents work part time or work non-traditional hours so they only need childcare when most daycare businesses are not available.
 You can fill a need in the community by offering different hours than most other providers do.

 Many parents work shift work and they may be served better by a provider that is open 6 pm to 4 am or 2 pm to midnight.
-You may also be able to run a viable business only on school breaks and keep school age kids only.
+This can be a great business model as well if there is a need for it in your community.

 I learned that most people who ask for 7, show up at 7:30 anyway, so I started saying no to the extra time.
-I would LOVE to work 6-3, but that doesn’t fit the needs of my community, so this is what I do for now.
+I would LOVE to work 6 to 3, but that doesn’t fit the needs of my community, so this is what I do for now.

 Just remember that no matter what you offer, people will always ask for more.

 But making your business a financial success so you can support your family is an important part of running a business.
 You can love what you do, but you can’t do it for free.
 So, think about what you would be able to charge and how that would work into your family’s budget.

-Consider starting your business with a partner.
-You could provide care full time but only work part time.
-If you want part time days, you could contract with a partner to work 6-noon and you could work noon to 6.
+For example, you can offer full time daycare, but only work part time.
+If you want part time days, you could contract your partner to work from 6am to Noon and you could work from Noon to 6pm.
 Or you could work M/W/F and your partner could work T/TH.
 There are many ways to be able to work less than the usual grueling 50 plus hours a week in home daycare.